arnemorken/anypaginator/README.md

 #### refresh()
 Redraw all the page numbers, ellipsis and navigators.
-If a user-supplied onClick handler is set in options, it will be called with the specified arguments in an array after refresh has completed.
+If a user-supplied onClick handler is set in options, it will be called with the pager as parameter after refresh has completed.
 ```js
 pager.anyPaginator("refresh",pager,num);
 pager.refresh(pager,num);